Keyword

 Resolution

-• This British Geological Survey (BGS) marine geophysical and multibeam survey took place in January/Febuary 2012 in the area of the Moray Firth on board the RV White Ribbon.
-The purpose was to enable BGS to reconstruct the glacial history of the areas and place it in the wider context of the dynamics of the British Ice Sheet.
-Sea floor bathymetry data were collected using a Kongsberg EM3002D multibeam system.
-Sub bottom seismic profiling data were collected using an Applied Acoustics surface tow boomer (STB).
-These data are archived by BGS.
+• This British Geological Survey (BGS) marine geophysical survey took place in December 1969 in the Firth of Clyde on board the MV Stella Maris.
+The purpose was to investigate the superficial deposits of the clyde area, this survey was Phase 4 of a 5 phase project.
+Sea floor data were collected using echosounder.
+Sub-bottom seismic profiling data were collected using Pinger and Sparker.
+These records are archived by BGS.
+Details of the survey are contained in IGS report 73/9.